Gladiators (2024 British TV series) series 1

 The first series of Gladiators aired in the UK in Spring 2024 on BBC One, and is also available on video on demand platform BBC iPlayer.
-The series was filmed in June 2023 at Sheffield Arena.
+The series was filmed in June 2023 at Sheffield Arena in the city of Steel.

-The show is presented by Bradley Walsh and his son Barney Walsh, with Mark Clattenburg, Sonia Mkoloma and Lee Phillips acting as the referees.
-The voiceover commentary is provided by Guy Mowbray.
+The show is presented by Bradley Walsh and his son Barney Walsh, with ex-premier league Mark Clattenburg, Sonia Mkoloma and Lee Phillips acting as the referees.
+The voiceover commentary is provided by sports commentator Guy Mowbray.

 The premiere episode of the rebooted Gladiators attracted a total audience of 6 million viewers, and became the biggest entertainment launch of the network in seven years.
-The entire series averaged with nearly 10 million total viewers, making it confirm its second series for the following year.
+The entire 11-part series averaged with nearly 10 million total viewers on BBC One, making it confirm its second series for the following year.